Nottinghamshire County Cricket Club: History

-Nottingham Cricket Club is known to have played matches from 1771 onwards and 15 matches involving this side have been awarded first-class status from 1826.
+Nottingham Cricket Club is known to have played matches from 1771 onwards and 15 matches involving this side have been awarded first-class status since 1826.
 A single first-class match was played by a combined Nottinghamshire and Leicestershire side in 1803 but the first Nottinghamshire sides played in 1829.
 Eight matches played by this side between 1835 and 1840 have first-class status.

-The formal creation of Nottinghamshire County Cricket Club was enacted in March or April 1841 (the exact date has been lost).
+The formal creation of Nottinghamshire County Cricket Club was enacted in March or April of 1841 (the exact date has been lost).
 William Clarke established Trent Bridge as a cricket venue adjacent to the public house he ran.
 It was Clarke's successor as Nottinghamshire captain, George Parr, who first captained a united England touring team in 1859.
 The club elected its first president, Sir Henry Bromley, in 1869.
 Early professional greats such as Alfred Shaw and Arthur Shrewsbury ensured that Notts were a force in the period before 1900.
 Thanks largely to the outstanding bowling combination of Tom Wass and Albert Hallam, the county won the County Championship in 1907 when George Gunn, John Gunn and Wilfred Payton were also prominent.

 Between the wars Notts enjoyed the services of the famous bowlers Harold Larwood and Bill Voce.
 Strong batting from George Gunn, Arthur Carr and Dodger Whysall saw them emerge as champions in 1929 after losing the title on the final day of the season in 1927.
 Prior to the second war, opening batsman Walter Keeton gained Test recognition, though the bowling was less effective.

 Through the early fifties the team was weak.
 The signing of the Australian leg break bowler Bruce Dooland, arrested the decline but until the signing of the incomparable Garfield Sobers in 1968, the team was weak.
 Sobers hit Malcolm Nash of Glamorgan for six sixes in an over in a County Championship game at Swansea in his first season.
 Mike Harris scored heavily in the 1970s, including nine centuries in 1971 but apart from Barry Stead, the bowling lacked penetration.

 Nottinghamshire enjoyed one of their strongest teams in the late seventies and early eighties when the New Zealand all-rounder Richard Hadlee, South African captain Clive Rice and England batsman Derek Randall led the team to the County Championship in 1981.
 The club's most successful season came in 1987, as Rice and Hadlee marked their departure with the double of County Championship and NatWest Trophy.
 Chris Broad and Tim Robinson continued the club's long tradition of batting excellence into the England team but for some years the club struggled to repeat those achievements, although they did claim a Benson & Hedges Cup in 1989 and a Sunday League title in 1991 under Robinson's captaincy.
 Former Warwickshire off spinner Eddie Hemmings made a significant contribution while local seam bowler Kevin Cooper was a consistent wicket taker.